top of page

 H.U.M.A.N: Finding Balance as a High-Achieving Woman

-These lofty goals are taken on, sometimes at the expense of your mental health.
-It’s crucial to remember that you are human, with internal needs.
+You may have taken on lofty goals at the expense of your mental health.
+It’s crucial to remember that you are human and that means you must accept that mistakes, the need for breaks and even experiencing heartaches are likely but do not have to hinder your progress.
 By honoring your limitations, you can avoid burnout and sustain your productivity over the long term.
 Understanding the balance you need helps you prioritize your health and personal life alongside your professional ambitions.
 Managing your expectations can prevent the undue pressure you place on yourself, allowing for a more compassionate self-view.
 Accepting your imperfections fosters resilience and growth while nurturing yourself ensures you remain mentally and physically strong.
 Embracing these principles can help you thrive in a way that is both sustainable and fulfilling.
-So what can you do to remind yourself that as you achieve high you are human?
+So, what can you do to remind that humanness must be considered alongside achievement?

 Honor your limitations